 The application can be accessed on the Certification Documents page.

-Submit a completed application along with the fee, official or unofficial transcripts which include your name, the college name and location, degree received, and date degree was awarded printed by the college, and a current state certificate (optional).
+Submit a completed application along with the fee, official transcripts (or copies thereof) which include your name, the college name and location, degree received, and date degree was awarded printed by the college, and a current state certificate (optional).
 If you do not qualify for an ACSI certificate due to incomplete information, your materials will be returned with a letter identifying information needed.

 - Credit Card: